ideonella/ideonella.github.io/_posts/2021-05-03-sample-post.md

 {: .alert}

 Use the gold banner when time will be wasted, or when there's a special note.

+Use the horizontal break (below) to add a fancy line!!

+---

 ## Test 1 {#test-1}